ansysresearch/geometry_encoding/README.md

-# Signed Distance Function Prediction
+# Geometry Encoding for Numerical Simulations

 This repo contains the accompnaying code for the paper **Geometry Encoding for Numerical Simulations**.
 The paper outlines particular requirements of a specific geometry encoding with suitable for carrying out numerical simulations